The Copenhagen Test: Development

 The espionage techno-thriller series was picked up by Peacock in February 2024.
 Thomas Brandon serves as creator, writer and executive producer for the series alongside co-showrunner and executive producer Jennifer Yale.
 James Wan, Michael Clear and Rob Hackett are executive producers for Atomic Monster, with Simu Liu also an executive producer.
 Mark Winemaker and Jet Wilkinson serves as executive producer, with Wilkinson directing the first two episodes.

 The cast is led by Simu Liu and Melissa Barrera and includes Sinclair Daniel, Brian d'Arcy James, Mark O'Brien and Kathleen Chalfant as series regulars.
-In October, the title of the series had been revealed as Copenhagen.
+In October 2024, the title of the series was initially revealed as Copenhagen.
 In November, Sara Amini joined the cast in a major recurring role as Ellie.
-Saul Rubinek revealed the next month.
+Saul Rubinek was revealed as part of the cast the next month.

+On April 15, 2026, Peacock canceled the series after one season.

 Filming

 Principal photography began on October 21, 2024, in Toronto, and wrapped on March 11, 2025.

 Release

-The Copenhagen Test is scheduled to premiere on December 27, 2025, and will consist of eight episodes.
+The Copenhagen Test premiered on December 27, 2025, on Peacock, with all eight episodes released at once.
+It premiered in the UK on Channel 4 in April, 2026.